top of page

 How Much Will My Office Relocation Cost?

-Finding and leasing a new space will certainly be the largest cost component of your entire office relocation project.
-The cost of the lease will vary hugely depending on the size and quality of the space, as well as the location.
+The biggest cost involved in moving office is the lease of your new space.
+This will vary hugely depending on the size and quality of the space, as well as the location.
 For most offices in London, we see costs of £75 to £150 per square foot per year.

-For more detail on office lease costs and affecting factors, read this article.
+The second biggest cost is the fit out of the space itself.
 The fit out component of your relocation cost is very variable.
 However, there are 5 major factors that will control your office fit out costs: size, specification, state, and services.
 Most fit outs will cost between £50 and £100 per sq/ft.
-To find out more about what your project will cost, download your office fit out costs guide.

 How Long Does Office Relocation Take?